lambada-project/lambada/docs/docs/aws-config.md

 ---

 ## AWS Credentials
-Instead of logging in everytime the devcontainer is rebuilt, we recommend using a credentials file.
+Instead of logging in every time the devcontainer is rebuilt, we recommend using a credentials file.

 ## Linux